Lovely1608/Tip-calculator-app/README.md

 My next focus will be the design phase, especially improving the mobile and desktop layouts and making the project fully responsive. fter completing the project, I will focus on adding additional features and enhancements to extend its functionality.

+My next step is to finish the mobile-first approach and then move on to the desktop design.

 ### Useful resources